jwattspajaro/Google-IT-Automation-with-Python/2. Using Python to Interact with the Operating System/Week_4/Python Subprocesses/Practice Quiz: Python Subprocesses.md

 ⬜ Removes a file from a directory

+✅ Correcto
-> The copy method of os.environ makes a new copy of the dictionary containing the environment variables, making modification easier.
+Nice work!
+The copy method of os.environ makes a new copy of the dictionary containing the environment variables, making modification easier.